-However, I soon came to the realization that I had lost close to three hours of precious study time, and I had to do put my travel research on pause in order to ensure a solid finish to my semester.
-All throughout the completion of my exams and essays, I would sneak little peaks of photos under the hashtag “vanlife” on Instagram, but I decided to save the bulk of my research allowance for when I had completely finished the semester.
+However, I soon came to the realization that I had lost close to three hours of precious study time, and I had to do put my travel research on pause in order to ensure a solid finish to the semester.
+All throughout the completion of my exams and essays, I would sneak little peaks of photos under the hashtag “vanlife” on Instagram, but I decided to save the bulk of my research allowance as a post-fianls celebration.
 In a way, I used this new-found lifestyle as motivation to finish my semester strong.

 Once I really dove into it, I couldn’t put it down.
 It was easily one of the best books I had ever read, with tangible takeaways on every page.
 Having never owned a business or thought of myself as much of a businesswoman, my lazy self was mostly intrigued by the part about working only four hours a week.
 However, I soon realized that this book is about much more than an unusually short workweek, but rather is the handbook for leveraging modern technology to achieve both personal and financial liberation.
 Tim Ferriss’s writing style is humorous, engaging, and extremely profound, and I read through 4HWW in a just few short days.
 There is entirely too much information in this book to properly summarize it in just a short blog post, but the bulk of its content lies in the idea that people can and should use digital entrepreneurship and automation as the key to gaining freedom of time and mobility, which he believes are the ultimate measures of wealth.
 To put it simply, he writes:

 “People don’t want to be millionaires–they want to experience what they believe only millions can buy…$1,000,000 in the bank isn’t the fantasy.
 The fantasy is the lifestyle of complete freedom it supposedly allows.”
 (4HWW: Ferriss, 8)